oyeKhadim/FunTime-A_Social_Media_Platform/README.md

 # FunTime---A-Social-Media-Platform
-## Here you can connect with your frinds and  get engaged with them.
+## Here you can connect with your friends and  get engaged with them.
+### Create posts and like others posts